ATpoint/sc_preprocess/README.md

 4. Create a per-sample summary report using [alevinQC](https://csoneson.github.io/alevinQC/articles/alevinqc.html) which includes relevant QC metrics such as the average number of reads per cell, number of detected genes per cell [and others](https://bioconductor.org/packages/3.15/bioc/vignettes/alevinQC/inst/doc/alevinqc.html#generate-individual-plots).

 5. Optionally, quantify matched reads from a [feature barcoding](https://www.biolegend.com/en-us/blog/cite-seq-and-totalseq-reagents) experiment such as [CITE-seq](https://cite-seq.com/) or [HTO cell hashing](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-018-1603-1) against a provided set of reference barcode sequences.
 The obtained counts are filtered for the cellular barcodes detected in the RNA quantification.
-In feature barcode mode the pipeline will eventually return a count matrix that only contains those cellular barcodes detected in both the RNA and feature barcode experiment. <br>
-By default the pipeline performs [barcode translation](https://kb.10xgenomics.com/hc/en-us/articles/360031133451-Why-is-there-a-discrepancy-in-the-3M-february-2018-txt-barcode-whitelist-) as the cellular barcodes for RNA and feature barcodes on the same 10x gel bead are slightly different.
-We set this as default as in our lab this is the most common experiment.
-It makes sense when using TotalSeqB or TotalSeqC feature barcodes hashing.
-The translation list is taken from CellRanger the [CellRanger GitHub](https://github.com/10XGenomics/cellranger/raw/master/lib/python/cellranger/barcodes/translation/3M-february-2018.txt.gz), see also this thread at [biostars.org](https://www.biostars.org/p/9506747/).
-In any case, the feature barcode quantifications are written as `mtx.gz` in the same order as the cells detected in the RNA experiment. <br>
+In feature barcode mode the pipeline will eventually return a count matrix that only contains those cellular barcodes detected in both the RNA and feature barcode experiment.
+By default the pipeline performs [barcode translation](https://kb.10xgenomics.com/hc/en-us/articles/360031133451-Why-is-there-a-discrepancy-in-the-3M-february-2018-txt-barcode-whitelist-) assuming totalSeqB/C HTOs which can be turned off, see below.
+We set this as default as in our lab this is the most common type of feature barcoding experiment.
+The translation tabke is taken from CellRanger the [CellRanger GitHub](https://github.com/10XGenomics/cellranger/raw/master/lib/python/cellranger/barcodes/translation/3M-february-2018.txt.gz), see also this thread at [biostars.org](https://www.biostars.org/p/9506747/).
 It can be turned off with `--translate_barcodes false`, in this case no translation happens and the pipeline assumes that the cellular barcodes between the RNA and feature barcode experiments are the same.

 ## Usage